 There are those in management who get wrapped up in the power of the position.
 By definition, every management box on an org chart has a delegated authority about it.
 Guys who think they know it all can be fooled by this.

 The lure of the power of the position trips them up.
 Rather than seeking more knowledge and better practices to follow, they immerse themselves in the role without ever learning what it may mean to be a leader.

 I encourage you to find mentorship.
 Once the opportunity is open, dive in wholeheartedly.
 Absorb everything you can from the one who offers to mentor and coach you.

+Through mentoring, you can find the resources you need to grow as a leader.
 Then and only then can you earn the title of manager and leader.

 If you’d like to talk about ways you can be coached and mentored, click the button below.
 I’m offering a complimentary breakthrough session by zoom.